jjonescz/DotNetInternals/README.md

 - `src/Compiler`: self-contained project referencing Roslyn/Razor.
   It's reloaded at runtime with a user-chosen version of Roslyn/Razor.
   It should be small (for best reloading perf).
-It can reference shared code which does not depend on Roslyn/Razor from elsewhere (e.g., `App`).
+It can reference shared code which does not depend on Roslyn/Razor from elsewhere (e.g., `Shared.csproj`).
 - `src/RazorAccess`: `internal` access to Razor DLLs (via fake assembly name).
 - `src/RoslynAccess`: `internal` access to Roslyn DLLs (via fake assembly name).
+- `src/Shared`: code used by `Compiler` that does not depend on Roslyn/Razor.
 - `test/UnitTests`
   - `dotnet test`